 Camden County NJ Restraining Order Lawyer

-The criminal defense lawyers at the Law Offices of Leonard D. Biddison represent clients charged with domestic violence offenses, including simple assault, terroristic threats, and stalking.
+The criminal defense lawyers at The Law Offices of Jonathan F. Marshall represent clients charged with domestic violence offenses, including simple assault, terroristic threats, and stalking.
 We’ve helped clients avoid the most severe penalties for domestic violence offenses in Camden County, including Gloucester City, Winslow Township, and Cherry Hill.
 We also handle restraining order matters, which are typically held in the Family Division of the Superior Court in the county in which the temporary restraining order has been issued.

 Restraining Order Lawyer in Cherry Hill NJ

 Our criminal defense lawyers handle restraining orders in Camden, Burlington, and Gloucester counties regularly.
 Here are some additional pages that will provide you with essential information if you are dealing with a domestic violence case in New Jersey:

 - Temporary Restraining Orders (TRO)

 - Final Restraining Orders (FRO)